Orlando Pride vs. Seattle Reign: Final Score 1-1 as Morgan and Fishlock Trade Goals in Stoppage Time

 Rapinoe tried to put the Reign on the board first with a long-range shot in the 27th minute that curled away from Harris, but the Pride keeper was able to stretch out and punch the ball away.

-Five minutes later, Ubogagu showed some shake and bake to blast her way past a defender but she impatiently tried to play to Hill early and the play went to waste.
-At the 39-minute mark, Camila made a cheeky move in her own penalty area to shake free of Rapinoe and ignite the Orlando break, but at the other end Marta’s cross for Morgan had a touch too much weight on it and sailed over the end line.
+Five minutes later, Ubogagu showed some shake and bake to blast her way past a defender, but she impatiently tried to play to Hill early and the attack went to waste.
+At the 39-minute mark, Camila made a cheeky move in her own penalty area to shake free of Rapinoe and ignite the Orlando break, but at the other end, Marta’s cross for Morgan had a touch too much weight on it and sailed over the end line.

 The half ended scoreless, with Seattle holding a slight possession advantage (51%) and both teams were around 80% with their passing accuracy.
-Orlando out-shot the Reign, 8-4 but got none of theirs on target while Harris had the game’s only save on Seattle’s lone shot on goal.
+Orlando out-shot the Reign, 8-4 but got none of its attempts on target, while Harris had the game’s only save on Seattle’s lone shot on goal.
 Marta created four chances in the opening period to lead all players, with Morgan adding two.